marisanest/moving-images-website/README.md

     "format": "1:1"
   }
   ```
-To use textures upload your image into the folder `data/textures/`.
-In your shader add the URL as a comment next to the texture uniform.
-See [template_texture.frag](https://github.com/marisanest/moving-images-website/blob/108672c1e7638b19cbbb1f1baf713abc56f5b82d/shaders/template_texture.frag#L8) for reference.

-## How to add your name to the list of students
+* to add your name to the student list enter your name and a link to the students section in the `data/data.json` file.

-* in the `data/data.json` file is a section for the students names.
-You can also add a link to your personal website or Instagram:

   ```
   {